npecko/Plants-vs-Zombies/README.md

 # Plants-vs-Zombies
-A version of Plants vs Zombies using SDL
+A version of Plants vs Zombies using C++ and SDL.